denverquentin/salesforce-code/devops-documentation/Salesforce-Development-Standards.md

 All trigger logic for an object will use the
 [Domain Layer - Apex Enterprise Patterns](https://github.com/apex-enterprise-patterns/fflib-apex-common#this-library)
 which groups all trigger handling into 1 class per object.
-Our trigger handlers should all extend the [SObjectDomain.cls](https://github.com/UST-Accounts/COMP-PRAS-DP-00-ust-secure-app/blob/dev/force-app/main/default/classes/SObjectDomain.cls) class in the repository.
+You can download and implement the [trigger handler along with a working example from the UST Solution Hub](https://solutionhub.ustpace.com/#/assets/465/version/475).

 Here are Trailheads that discuss the `Domain`, `Selector` and `Service` Apex Enterprise Patterns that have become standards for managed package development: